rodrigofontesdev/pomodoro/README.md

 # I've Learned

-- CSS-in-JS with Styled Components
+- CSS-in-JS styling technique with Styled Components
-- Find and fix problems in code with ESLint
+- Verify code quality with ESLint
-- Routing with React Router
+- How make routes with React Router DOM
-- Controlled and uncontrolled components (React Hook Form)
+- Controlled and uncontrolled components
-- Form validation with Zod
+- Form validation with React Hook Form and Zod
-- Side effect in components (`useEffect()`)
+- Perform side effects in components (`useEffect()`)
-- Alternate for Props Drilling (`Context API`)
+- Share data between components and avoid prop drilling (`Context API`)
--
+- Manage complex states (`useReducer()`)
+- Immutable state in a more convenient way with Immer

 # Built With